neroroxxx/BMC/README.md

 * [Library File Structure](#library-file-structure)
 * [About BMC](#about-bmc)
 * [Documentation](docs/README.md)

+#### 3rd Party Dependencies
+BMC will use many libraries included with Teensyduino, however, here are some of the 3rd party libraries it uses.

+* Arduino MIDI Library (Version 5.0 or later)
+* QueueArray Library (bundled with BMC)
+* i2c EEPROM Library (bundled with BMC)
+* BLEPeripheral Library for nRF8001 (bundled with BMC)
+* Source code has comments with credits if the code comes from another library, if I missed any please let me know.

 ## Compatible Boards
 I haven't had a chance to test BMC on all Teensy boards out there only the Teensy 3.2/3.6/4.0/4.1 however the Editor and Library are compatible with the boards below even tho they are not tested, If you have those boards please let me know how they work with BMC!
 Keep in mind BMC uses a good amount of RAM so the Teeny LC should only be used for very small/basic projects